TrueCrypt: End of life and license version 3.1

-28 May 2014 announcement of discontinuation of TrueCrypt also came with a new version 7.2 of the software.
+The 28 May 2014 announcement of the discontinuation of TrueCrypt also came with a new version 7.2 of the software.
 Among the many changes to the source code from the previous release were changes to the TrueCrypt License — including removal of specific language that required attribution of TrueCrypt as well as a link to the official website to be included on any derivative products — forming a license version 3.1.

-Cryptographer Matthew Green, who had help raise funds for TrueCrypt's audit noted a connection between TrueCrypt's refusal to change the license and their departure-time warning.
+Cryptographer Matthew Green, who had help raise funds for TrueCrypt's audit, noted a connection between TrueCrypt's refusal to change the license and their departure-time warning.
 "They set the whole thing on fire, and now maybe nobody is going to trust it because they'll think there's some big evil vulnerability in the code."

 On 16 June 2014, the only alleged TrueCrypt developer still answering email replied to a message by Matthew Green asking for permission to use the TrueCrypt trademark for a fork released under a standard open source license.
 Permission was denied, which led to the two known forks being named VeraCrypt and CipherShed as well as a re-implementation named tc-play rather than TrueCrypt.

 Trademarks

-In 2007 a US trademark for TrueCrypt was registered under the name of Ondrej Tesarik with a company name TrueCrypt Developers Association and a trademark on the "key" logo was registered under the name of David Tesarik with a company name TrueCrypt Developers Association.
+In 2007, a US trademark for TrueCrypt was registered under the name of Ondrej Tesarik with a company name TrueCrypt Developers Association and a trademark on the "key" logo was registered under the name of David Tesarik with a company name TrueCrypt Developers Association.

-In 2009 the company name TrueCrypt Foundation was registered in the US by a person named David Tesarik.
+In 2009, the company name TrueCrypt Foundation was registered in the US by a person named David Tesarik.
 The TrueCrypt Foundation non-profit organization last filed tax returns in 2010, and the company was dissolved in 2014.